xhul-dev/Sat_Moons/README.md

 It should be useful mostly to people who use at least 2 of those on a regular basis, from physical CDs.\
 The project is also my own tribute to the wonderful Atlas software.\
-At the main screen, pressing A allows to view which main features each software has to offer.\
+At the main screen, A shows information for the selected tool (usually features, sometimes controls|notes).\
 Feel free to let me know if something doesn't work as expected.\
 I wasn't able to test the functionality from any ODE, so i'm all ears.\
 Suggestions are also welcome, especially other useful tools that could be injected.